okabsd/rubyisms/docs/objects/README.md

 Object methods can be overridden on prototypes.
 Object methods can be overridden on instances.
-Object methods exist on all prototypes.
+Object methods extend to all prototypes.

 ## Minor